Veterans Benefits Administration, Department of Veterans Affairs.

-Abstract: VA Form 21-8941 is completed annually by claimants who Start Printed Page 24117have earned income that is at or near the limit of earned income.
+Abstract: VA Form 21-8941 is completed annually by claimants who have earned income that is at or near the limit of earned income.
 The REPS program pays benefits to certain surviving spouses and children of veterans who died in service prior to August 13, 1981 or who died as a result of a service-connected disability incurred or aggravated prior to August 13, 1981.
 VA uses the information collected to determine a claimant's continued entitlement to REPS benefits.

 Affected Public: Individuals or households.

 Frequency of Response: Annually.

 Dated: May 5, 2011.